rifatz-the-analyst/Diagnosing-the-Drivers-of-Sales-Decline-A-2022-E-commerce-Performance-Analysis/README.md

 2. Correlation analysis revealed that revenue had a very strong relationship with completed orders (r = 0.99) but only a weak relationship with Average Order Value (r = 0.30).
 This indicates that declining revenue was primarily associated with fewer completed transactions rather than lower customer spending per order.

 3. Further analysis identified the Set product category and the Amazon sales channel as the largest contributors to declining performance.
-The Set category generated over half of total revenue but also accounted for 76% of the overall revenue decline, while Amazon contributed 59% of the decline across all sales channels.
+The Set category generated over half of total revenue but also accounted for approximately 64% of the total gross revenue decline across all declining product categories and generate 76% of the company's net revenue decline, while Amazon contributed 59% of the decline across all sales channels.

 4. Geographically, the company's five largest states generated 52% of total revenue but also accounted for one-third of the overall revenue decline.
 Despite having below-average selling prices, these markets generated strong revenue through high transaction volume, reinforcing that business performance was primarily volume-driven rather than price-driven.